Codeception/Codeception/docs/modules/Silex.md

 ### submitForm

-Submits the given form on the page, optionally with the given form values.
+Submits the given form on the page, with the given form values.
 Pass the form field's values as an array in the second parameter.